 - Having at least one working television in the home is essential so guests can watch parades early on and then football later in the day.
 Two televisions are even better if someone wants to watch holiday movies instead of football, or you can designate one television to adults and the other to the kids.
 Make sure the TVs are in separate rooms, so no one fights over volumes.

 - Set out multiple decks of playing cards.
 Make sure each deck has a different pattern on the back so you can separate the decks easily if they are combined.
 Everyone loves card games like Go Fish, Rummy, and Uno.

 - Provide board games that are suitable for a variety of ages.
 Cootie and checkers are old favorites that kids and adults can play together.
 Yahtzee is a fun game that's good for multiple players of various ages.
 Just keep in mind that having too many players in one game leaves a lot of time for boredom to build up between turns, so you might need more than one set.

 - Share family photo albums.
 Adults will enjoy the trip down memory lane, and children will get a kick out of seeing the adults when they were younger.
 You could even arrange old photos on a poster board and let everyone guess who's who.
 Ask family members to bring photos marked with names on the back, so no one is left out.

 - Have coloring books or some Thanksgiving coloring pages along with crayons on hand for the younger kids.
 You can also keep young hands busy by setting up a card table to use as a craft station to make napkin rings that can be used at the table or taken home as a keepsake from the day.

 - Make sure there's a football available in case anyone wants to go outside and play touch football if the weather permits.

-- Don't forget to designate one bedroom as a quiet room where a guest can lay down for a while as needed.
+- Don't forget to designate one bedroom or a den space as a quiet room where a guest can lie down for a while as needed.